gzuuus/nips/XX.md

 ```

 #### 2. Payment Request
-Two variants depending on payment processing mode:
+There are two variants depending on payment processing mode, manual processing, or service processing, they are described below.
+Once the payment request is received and payed by the buyer a payment receipt MUST be sent to the merchant using a kind `17` dm as described below

-##### Direct Processing (merchant → buyer)
+##### Manual Processing (merchant → buyer)
-In this mode the merchant have to manually send the payment request to the buyer.
+In this mode, the merchant have to manually send the payment request to the buyer.
+Both merchants and users should be aware of the limitations of this manual payment request processing, where the merchant needs to initiate the payment request.
+For this to happen, the merchant must be online or have its own mechanism in place to provide payment requests, such as a service listening for new orders and automatically sending payment requests.
+In any case, users should be conscious that the total price of the order may vary between the time they create the order and the time the merchant sends the payment request.
+It is up to the merchant to decide whether to honor the original total price from when the order was created or update it when sending the payment request.
+In the case the buyer doesn't conforms with a difference in the price it can update the status of the order to "cancelled"

 ```jsonc
 {